Ly0n/awesome-robotic-tooling/README.md

 * [fusesoc](https://github.com/olofk/fusesoc) - Package manager and build abstraction tool for FPGA/ASIC development
 * [jetson_easy](https://github.com/rbonghi/jetson_easy) - Automatically script to setup and configure your NVIDIA Jetson
 * [docker-jetpack-sdk](https://github.com/trn84/docker-jetpack-sdk) -  allows for usage of the NVIDIA JetPack SDK within a docker container for download, flashing, and install
-* [Pressed](https://wiki.debian.org/DebianInstaller/Preseed) - provides a way to set answers to questions asked during the installation process, without having to manually enter the answers while the installation is running
+* [Pressed](https://wiki.debian.org/DebianInstaller/Preseed) - provides a way to set answers to questions asked during the installation process of debian, without having to manually enter the answers while the installation is running
+* [jetson_stats](https://github.com/rbonghi/jetson_stats) - is a package to monitoring and control your NVIDIA Jetson [Xavier NX, Nano, AGX Xavier, TX1, TX2] Works with all NVIDIA Jetson ecosystem.

 ### Real-Time Kernel
 * [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage